Reconstruction in Afghanistan: Relations with the Taliban

 According to a lawsuit filed in December 2019 in the D.C.
 District Court on behalf of Gold Star families, U.S. contractors involved in Afghanistan reconstruction projects, including Louis Berger Group and Development Alternatives Incorporated, made illegal "protection payments" to the Taliban, funding a "Taliban-led terrorist insurgency" that killed or wounded thousands of Americans in Afghanistan.
 A related lawsuit accused the Iranian government.
 In 2009, then-Secretary of State Hillary Clinton said that the "protection money" was "one of the major sources of funding for the Taliban."

-Restoration of Taliban Control (2021-Present)
+Restoration of Taliban Control (since 2021)

 Following the Fall of Kabul in August 2021 and the withdrawal of coalition forces, the Second Islamic Emirate of Afghanistan was restored by Taliban forces.
 This coincided with international sanctions and the end of many reconstruction efforts from outside governments.
 This was further hampered by human rights abuses in the country and supposed relations with Al-Qaeda.